 \section{Introduction}

-Viscous fingering in a porous medium is a fundamental process occurring within a wide range of flow processes, including for CO$_2$ storage, enhanced oil recovery, and geothermal energy systems.
-The porous rocks that are relevant for these applications have often undergone fracturing processes, and fractures do in general span the entire reservoir~\citep{berkowitz2002characterizing}.
-The fractures enforce a structural constraint on fluid flow and transport through the domain, and this paper targets the interplay between unstable miscible fingering and channeling through fractures that are more permeable than the surrounding rock matrix.
+Viscous fingering in a porous medium is a process that occurs within a wide range of flow processes, including CO$_2$ storage, enhanced oil recovery, and geothermal energy systems.
+The porous rocks that are relevant for these applications have often undergone fracturing processes, and fractures generally extend throughout the entire reservoir~\citep{berkowitz2002characterizing}.
+These fractures impose a structural constraint on fluid flow and transport through the domain, and this paper targets the interplay between unstable miscible fingering and channeling through fractures that are more permeable than the surrounding rock matrix.

 When a less viscous fluid displaces a more viscous fluid, hydrodynamical instabilities are induced that may cause viscous fingering~\citep{homsy1987viscous}.
-Miscible viscous fingering in a homogeneous medium has been extensively studied by a variety of different methods, including linear stability analysis~\citep{tan1986stability,tan1987stability}, numerical simulations~\citep{nijjer_2018,zimmermann1991nonlinear,zimmerman1992viscous,christie1989high-resolution}, and laboratory experiments~\citep{kopf-still1988nonlinear,baxri1992miscible,petitjeans1999miscible,chui2015interface}.
+Miscible viscous fingering in a homogeneous medium has been extensively studied using a variety of different methods, including linear stability analysis~\citep{tan1986stability,tan1987stability}, numerical simulations~\citep{nijjer_2018,zimmermann1991nonlinear,zimmerman1992viscous,christie1989high-resolution}, and laboratory experiments~\citep{kopf-still1988nonlinear,baxri1992miscible,petitjeans1999miscible,chui2015interface}.
 These studies have characterized the evolution of the viscous fingering from the initialization to the later stages.
 The onset of viscous fingers can be predicted by the wave number with the highest growth rate from linear stability analysis.
 As the instabilities grow, the flow is governed by different mechanisms such as splitting, merging, or shielding~\citep{homsy1987viscous}.
 The exact behavior of the displacement front is determined by the parameter regime, and the viscous instabilities depend on a wide range of factors, including gravity~\citep{manickam1995fingering}, miscibility~\citep{fu2017viscous}, anisotropic dispersion~\citep{yortsos1988dispersion}, mixing~\citep{jha2011quantifying}, and reactions~\citep{wit2004miscible}.

 Porous media found in geological formations are in general not homogeneous, but vary on a wide range of length scales, from the pore scale to the reservoir scale. \citet{wit1997viscous,wit1997viscous_b} and~\citet{nicolaides2015impact} considered different randomly varying permeability fields and found that the preferential flow paths given by the permeability field are competing with the unstable flow paths from the viscous fingering.
 More structured permeability fields have also been studied, with the main focus on layered porous media.
 When the flow is predominantly aligned with the permeable layers, the heterogeneities tend to cause channeling through the domain~\citep{nijjer2019stable,sajjadi2013scaling,shahnazari2018linear}.